badimirzai/robotics-verifier-cli/CONTRIBUTING.md

-# Contributing to RoboStack
+# Contributing to Architon

-Thanks for your interest in contributing to RoboStack.
+Thanks for your interest in contributing to Architon.

-RoboStack is an open-core project focused on deterministic, explainable verification of robotics hardware stacks.
+Architon is an open-core project focused on deterministic, explainable verification of robotics hardware stacks.
 Contributions that improve correctness, clarity, and robustness are especially welcome.